 This PhD contains a legal doctrinal chapter, an empirical part (interviewing lawyers and technologists working within the smart home field) as well as a chapter related to theoretical debates and PETs.

-In the first chapter of the thesis, doctrinal research will be conducted into the data protection law and legal concepts, to understand the current legal landscape, guidelines and opinions related to my field of study.
-Doctrinal legal research “provides a systematic exposition of the rules governing a particular legal category, analyses the relationship between rules, explains areas of difficulty and, perhaps, predicts future developments” (Hutchinson and Duncan, 2012).
-The doctrinal study will identify the most relevant data protection law provisions in the context of the use of smart products by vulnerable people and discuss how they should be interpreted.
+In the doctrinal chapter, research into data protection law and legal concepts is conducted to understand the current legal landscape, guidelines and opinions related to this field of study.
+Personal data can be processed only if an appropriate legal basis is chosen and all of its conditions are met, and if all GDPR principles are respected.
+In this part of the thesis, the most relevant data protection law provisions in the context of the use of smart products by vulnerable people are identified and discussed.